 Belonging and including are two sides of the same coin.
-We can flip the disenfranchisement of many diverse populations on its head with art and design that presents a model of the kind of world we want to have.
+We can flip the disenfranchisement of many diverse populations on its head with art and design that presents a model of the kind of world we want to live in.

 Integrating physical, gender, ethnic, religious, racial, age, and neurodiversity allows media creators to beat the drum of inclusion.

 Showing diversity within diversity can provide an uncontrived and authentic representation of the world we want to live in.

 Examples of this can include negative stereotyping based on gender, race, fashion choices, body types, hair style, etc.

 The key difference between implicit bias and overt racism, sexism, etc., is that it is not always a conscious choice.
 Rather it is subtly shaped by one's socio-cultural experience.